Building a Per-User Data Storage App

 Deploying a Treasury Contract

 Before integrating the Abstraxion SDK into the application, we first need to deploy a Treasury Contract.
-This contract facilitates gasless transactions for your smart contract by handling fee grants on behalf of users as well as allowing users to grant authorization(s) to your dapp to execute certain account transactions on their behalf.
+This contract facilitates gasless transactions for your smart contract by handling fee grants on behalf of users as well as allowing users to grant authorization(s) to your app to execute certain account transactions on their behalf.

 Steps to Deploy a Treasury Contract